 “His book prompts us to think about our own behavior as consumers and our relationships to nature.
-And it offers a refreshingly candid glimpse into the heart, mind and motivation of a climate-change activist.” — Rekha Basu, Des Moines Register columnist
+And it offers a refreshingly candid glimpse into the heart, mind and motivation of a climate-change activist.” — Rekha Basu, (Des Moines, IA) Des Moines Register columnist

-“The book chronicles one grand gesture in the ongoing struggle to stop the fossil fuel apocalypse. … Fallon’s wry tone carries us through physical hardship, sleep deprivation, cramps and muscle and bone injuries, and constant financial challenges.” — Andy Douglas, Iowa City Press Citizen, February 19, 2019
+“The book chronicles one grand gesture in the ongoing struggle to stop the fossil fuel apocalypse. … Fallon’s wry tone carries us through physical hardship, sleep deprivation, cramps and muscle and bone injuries, and constant financial challenges.” — Andy Douglas, (Iowa City, IA) Iowa City Press Citizen, February 19, 2019

 “In April of 2014, Fr.
 Larry Manchas invited a group of cross-country walkers/pilgrims to spend the night in St. Bruno’s parish hall in Greensburg, Pennsylvania — an offer they gratefully accepted after walking out of Pittsburgh for their usual 12- to 21-mile days.
 The next day they set off on Route 30 when I joined them for a scant few miles.
 That evening they did their usual thing, sleeping near Ligonier in their small tents.